PagerDuty/pd-oncall-chat-topic/README.md

   - Configure the App with Bot Token Scopes required for public channels:
     - `channels:read` -- View basic information about public channels in a workspace
     - `channels:write.topic` -- Set the description of public channels
+    - `users:read.email` -- View email addresses of people in a workspace (for Slack handle lookups)
   - [Optional] Configure the App with Bot Token Scopes required for private channels:
     - `groups:read` -- View basic information about private channels that your slack app has been added to
     - `groups:write.topic` -- Set the description of private channels